great-expectations/great_expectations/docs/docusaurus/docs/core/validate_data/checkpoints/manage_checkpoints.md

 import StepRequestADataContext from '../../_core_components/common_steps/_request_a_data_context.md';

+Checkpoints provide the ability to group Validation Definitions and run them together with shared parameters and automated Actions.

+At runtime a Checkpoint can take in dictionaries that filter the Batches in each Validation Definition and modify the parameters of the Expectations that will be validated against them.
+These will apply to every Validation Definition in the Checkpoint.
+Therefore, the Validation Definitions grouped together in a Checkpoint should have Batch Definitions that accept the same criteria for filtering Batches, and the Expectation Suites in each Validation Definition should share a list of valid parameters as well.

-A Checkpoint associates one or more Validation Definitions with a list of Actions to perform based on the Validation Results returned by each Validation Definition.
+After a Checkpoint receives Validation Results from a Validation Definition it will execute a list of Actions.
+These Actions will perform some task based on the validation results that were returned.
 Actions can include things such as updating Data Docs with the new Validation Results or sending alerts when validations fail.
+The Actions list will be executed once for each Validation Definition in a Checkpoint.

+If a Checkpoint's list of Actions is empty the Checkpoint can still be run and its validation results will be saved to the Data Context, but nothing else will automatically be done.

 ## Create a Checkpoint